 NOTE: This is NOT the manual for working 'Stan'.
 On the boat (hopefully in the cabin), should be a black folder marked 'The Stan Manual'.
 This has better and more detailed descriptions of working procedures.
 These instructions are still adapting, feel free to take a pen to the 'Manual' and comment on anything that is not clear or missing in the folder.

 • Year: 2004 • LOA: 20'4" (6.20m) • Draft in M: Max: 0.46 Min: 0.46 • Keel: Planing • Self draining cockpit • Stainless steel guard rails • Self bailing anchor locker • Navigation lights • Boarding ladder • Warps & fenders • Mooring lines • Bow roller • Electric anchor winch.

-Yes it is, the keys and two kill cords are with the red fuel cans in the petrol store.
+The keys and two kill cords are with the red fuel cans in the petrol store.
 Note that these are special kill cords so look after them.
-One of the cords is a spare that you should take with you.
+One of the cords is an emergency spare that you should take with you.